 Fairfield, NJ, February 20, 2013 – Much has been written about the effects of excess sodium intake and its relationship to health.
-High sodium intake has been directly associated to hypertension, a major cause of cardio vascular disease which is believed to result in over 150,000 deaths per year within the US.
+High sodium intake has been directly associated with hypertension, a major cause of cardiovascular disease which is believed to result in over 150,000 deaths per year within the US.

 “Aware of this situation for many years, we (A&B Ingredients) have sought out many product options to help combat this growing health problem.
 That is why I am particularly pleased to announce the addition of Two Seas Sea Salt to our family of natural food product ingredients.”

 Bakal notes that there is substantial pressure on the foodservice industry to provide lower sodium products without affecting taste.
-“Two Seas Sea Salt enables reformulation without affecting the taste profile of foods in cost effective manner.”
+“Two Seas Sea Salt enables reformulation without affecting the taste profile of foods in a cost-effective manner.”

 Among the benefits of Two Seas Sea Salt are:

 - 50% less sodium than other salts

 - Trace elements from the Mediterranean region

 Another added benefit of natural low sodium sea salt is in controlling weight loss.
 Bakal states that excess sodium intake can increase the mass of white fat cells.
 He says, “Sodium intake and balance acts as a crucial control not only for body systems that regulate blood pressure and fluid balance but also for fat mass.
 And, for individuals seeking weight loss, cutting excess sodium is critical.”